 Job description software is growing up.
 It’s about time, too, because a static database of pre-written jobs or guidance on gendered language alone is no longer enough.
 You can and should expect more.

-Job description software should offer all of the tools you need to write effective job descriptions.
+Job description software should offer all of the functionality you need to write effective job descriptions.
 It should provide guidance on job titles, content, language, and requirements.
 It should include features like salary estimates, recruiting analytics, and workflows.
 So everyone on your hiring team can write job descriptions that are easy to find, clear, and welcoming.

 Job boards work by matching keywords in candidate search queries to keywords in job descriptions.
 Therefore, searchable job titles are critical.
 Job titles also signal to job seekers the seniority level of the position, which they can use to gauge whether they qualify.